twigbio/liminal-orm/README.md

 1. Entity validation: Easily create custom validation rules for your Benchling entities.

     ```python
-    from dyno.liminal.orm.base_model import BaseModel
+    from liminal.validation import BenchlingValidator, BenchlingValidatorReport, BenchlingReportLevel
-    from dyno.liminal.orm.mixins import CustomEntityMixin
+    from liminal.orm.base_model import BaseModel

-    class Pizza(BaseModel, CustomEntityMixin):
+    class CookTempValidator(BenchlingValidator):
-        ...

-        @validator(BenchlingReportLevel.HIGH)
-        def cook_temp_time(self):
+        """Validates that a field value is a valid enum value for a Benchling entity"""

+        def validate(self, entity: type[BaseModel]) -> BenchlingValidatorReport:
+            valid = True
+            message = None
-            if self.cook_time is not None and self.cook_temp is None:
+            if entity.cook_time is not None and entity.cook_temp is None:
+                valid = False
-                raise ValueError("Cook temp is required if cook time is set")
+                message = "Cook temp is required if cook time is set"
-            if self.cook_time is None and self.cook_temp is not None:
+            if entity.cook_time is None and entity.cook_temp is not None:
+                valid = False
-                raise ValueError("Cook time is required if cook temp is set")
+                message = "Cook time is required if cook temp is set"
+            return self.create_report(valid, BenchlingReportLevel.MED, entity, message)
     ```

 2. Strongly typed queries: Write type-safe queries using SQLAlchemy to access your Benchling entities.